ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 mechanically create and send the corresponding transaction to Ergo blockchain, we will see this in the next section.

-Another way to look at the diagram as an executable spread-sheet-like flow of ERGs and tokens between boxes, where all transaction balances and conditions are validated.
+Another way to look at the diagram is as an executable spread-sheet-like flow of ERGs and tokens between boxes, where all transaction balances and conditions are validated.

 Now let's look at the pieces of the diagram one by one.